Understanding Net Energy in Fusion

 Reaching engineering breakeven is regarded as the crucial milestone for making fusion a viable energy solution, and progress toward this objective has advanced markedly over the past decade.

-A pivotal breakthrough unfolded at the United States National Ignition Facility, where laser-based fusion trials delivered a confirmed net energy surplus at the target scale.
-Through multiple firings, the fusion fuel generated more energy than the lasers imparted, indicating that ignition physics can be realized under well-managed conditions.
-Although the facility as a whole still expends more energy than it yields, this milestone affirmed many decades of theoretical and experimental progress.
+A major turning point occurred at the United States National Ignition Facility, where laser-driven fusion experiments achieved a verified net energy gain at the target level.
+In repeated shots, the fusion fuel released more energy than the lasers delivered to it, demonstrating that the physics of ignition is achievable under controlled conditions.
+While the overall facility still consumes more energy than it produces, this result validated decades of theoretical and experimental work.

 Advanced progress has also been made in magnetic confinement ventures, with the Joint European Torus achieving notable records in maintaining fusion energy output through a fuel blend akin to that intended for upcoming reactors, and these trials showed that plasma could remain stable for several seconds at power levels suitable for future power plants, supplying vital insights for full‑scale reactor engineering.

-The world’s largest fusion experiment, ITER, is under construction and represents a key step toward engineering breakeven.
-ITER is designed to produce several times more fusion power than the heating power injected into the plasma.
+The world’s largest fusion initiative, ITER, is now under construction and represents a pivotal step toward reaching engineering breakeven.
+ITER was designed to produce several times the fusion output relative to the heating power fed into the plasma.
 Its objectives include:

 - Demonstrating long-duration, high-power fusion plasmas.